State Bank of Pakistan: History

-The non-traditional or promotional functions, performed by the State Bank include the development of a financial framework, institutionalization of savings and investment, provision of training facilities to bankers, and provision of credit to priority sectors.
-The State Bank also has been playing an active part in the process of Islamization of the banking system.
+The non-traditional or promotional functions, performed by the State Bank include the development of a financial framework, institutionalisation of savings and investment, provision of training facilities to bankers, and provision of credit to priority sectors.
+The State Bank also has been playing an active part in the process of Islamisation of the banking system.

 The Bank is active in promoting financial inclusion policy and is a leading member of the Alliance for Financial Inclusion.
 It is also one of the original 17 regulatory institutions to make specific national commitments to financial inclusion under the Maya Declaration during the 2011 Global Policy Forum held in Mexico.
 In 2019, the SBP launched the National Payment Systems Strategy to lay out a framework for Pakistan to foster a modern digital payments infrastructure.

+In July 2025, the State Bank of Pakistan held its policy interest rate at 11%, citing stable inflation and modest economic improvement.
+Despite a current account surplus in 2023, the SBP now projects a deficit of up to 1% of GDP for the ongoing fiscal year, driven by rising imports.
+While remittances and exports have grown, the increase in non-oil imports and expected rise in core inflation point to underlying structural weaknesses.
+Economic growth is forecast between 3.25% and 4.25%, but the outlook remains fragile, underscoring Pakistan’s continued struggle with economic instability.

 Regulation of liquidity

 The State Bank of Pakistan has also been entrusted with the responsibility to carry out monetary and credit policy in accordance with Government targets for growth and inflation with the recommendations of the Monetary and Fiscal Policies Co-ordination Board without trying to effect the macroeconomic policy objectives.

 The state bank also regulates the volume and the direction of flow of credit to different uses and sectors, the state bank makes use of both direct and indirect instruments of monetary management.
 During the 1980s, Pakistan embarked upon a program of financial sector reforms, which lead to a number of fundamental changes.
 Due to these changes the conduct of monetary management which brought about changes to the administrative controls and quantitative restrictions to market based monetary management.
 A reserve money management programme has been developed, for intermediate target of M2, that would be achieved by observing the desired path of reserve money – the operating target.

 State Bank of Pakistan has changed the format and designs of many bank notes which are currently in circulation in Pakistan.
 These steps were taken to overcome the problems of fraudulent activities.